 - enhancing self development and the development of others

 - an understanding of business environmental complexity (internal and external)

 - key strategic leadership skills, competencies and capabilities, which also reinforce employability skills (for example self management, teamwork, critical thinking, problem-solving, communication)

 - meeting ethical challenges inherent in operating at the strategic level within multicultural contexts

 - leading change and transformation, whilst meeting the challenges of the information age

-Following successful completion of the two modules, students are required to undertake a dissertation related to an aspect of corporate governance and leadership and it is expected that this would be related to current employment.
+Following successful completion of the two core modules, you will be required to undertake a dissertation related to a current aspect or issue within corporate governance and leadership.

 - Module code: HRMM042